A Navy SEAL suicide mission to call in an AC 130 gunship NOT EXPECTED TO SURVIVE

 Frequently Asked Questions

-What is 'danger close' in military fire missions?
+What does 'danger close' mean in the context of fire missions?

 More Tactical & Gear Videos You Might Like